PoonamPatole/IPL-Match-CapStone-Part1/README.md

 1. ALl SQL queries is Performed.
 SELECT, GROUPBY, ORDERBY, HAVING, BETWEEN
 2. After that we Visualse all dataset in different types of Charts.
 Like..
 Bar, Histogram, Scatter_Plot, Line and GroupBy Line chart.

-Data Visualizations:
+# Data Visualizations:

 The following visualizations were created using Matplotlib and Seaborn:
-    .Box Plot of Target Runs
+    - Box Plot of Target Runs
-    .Histogram of Batsman Runs
+    - Histogram of Batsman Runs
-    .Bar Chart of Winning Teams
+    - Bar Chart of Winning Teams
-    .Group by Line of Number of matches played in season .Line Chart of Matches Played Per Season
+    - Group by Line of Number of matches played in season
+    - Line Chart of Matches Played Per Season
 Each visualization includes appropriate titles and axis labels.

-Libraries used....
+# Libraries used....

 pandas
 numpy
 matplotlib